mdigbazova/TestSystem/README.md

 Getting Started and Installation:
-    1. Install Python 3
+    1. Install Python3;
-    2. Create Venv, activate it
+    2. Create Venv, activate it;
-    3. Install Django
+    3. Install Django;
     4. Install all the rest Django requirements